 Online Proofreading and Editing Resources

-Online proofreading and editing resources can provide great insight regarding mistakes you are making.
+Online proofreading and editing resources can provide great insight regarding the mistakes you are making.
 It can often be difficult to critique ourselves, and friends and family are often too kind to provide real feedback.

 Having the option to send your work to a professional can massively improve your chances of success, as these experts know exactly what your resume or CV should contain, and are entirely sure of the appropriate language and tone.